Tiffin Sambar | hotel style Idli Sambar

 HOW MUCH SAMBAR POWDER SHOULD I USE?

 For hotel sambar, I prefer making a tiffin sambar powder instead of using regular rice accompaniment sambhar powder.
 Adjust the amount according to your preference.
-For the specified quantity you will have leftover hotel sambhar powder.
+For the specified quantity, you will have leftover hotel sambhar powder.
 You can use it for up to one month

 WHAT KIND OF VEGETABLES CAN I USE?

-Will I taste raw small onion?
+Will I taste a raw small onion?

 No, since we directly pressure cook dal with onion with oil we won’t taste raw smell.

-should I add both varieties of onions?
+Should I add both varieties of onions?

 Yes, both add a tasty flavor to the hotel-style sambhar.
 Always cut the onion into big slices and pressure cook small onions